unmango/aferox/README.md

 ## filter

-The `filter` package adds a filtering implementation of `afero.Fs` similar to `afero.RegExpFs` at accepts a predicate instead.
+The `filter` package adds a filtering implementation of `afero.Fs` similar to `afero.RegExpFs`, but for predicates.

 ```go
 base := afero.NewMemMapFs()